The Greenland Shark Is The World’s Longest-Living Vertebrate – And It Lives A Crazy-Long Time

 It is hard to say how many Greenland sharks currently prowl the ocean, but researchers are confident that their species has been threatened by both human activity and climate change.

-And speaking of climate change, the same researchers studying the genome for insights into longevity have also taken on the challenge of examining the tissues and bones of these sharks to measure the impact human behavior has had on the world’s oceans.
+And speaking of climate change, researchers have also taken on the challenge of examining the tissues and bones of these sharks to measure the impact human behavior has had on the world’s oceans.

 According to the Daily Mail, the sharks’ chemical composition may pinpoint exactly when pollutants began affecting them.
 Additionally, researchers can better understand the impacts of commercial fishing and other industries on the near-threatened species.